Hernando County assistance programs.

 Mid Florida Community Services also provides limited financial assistance and cash grants to eligible households for paying their utilities, money for making monthly rent and mortgage, and funds for medical bills, including prescriptions.
 Last, but not least, case management, information, referral to other programs, and counseling are also provided.
 Contact the agency at (352) 796-1425, or click more information.

 This non-profit charity runs several different programs and help thousands of people per year in the area.
 Some of what they offer includes crisis and emergency assistance for items such as food, (also provides USDA food and have an on site food pantry), blankets, electric heaters, prescription medications.
 In addition, the Salvation Army in Hernando County provides limited FEMA and government funds, when available for paying utility bills.
 The main center is in Spring Hill and can be called at (352) 666-9009.
+Or find more details on assistance from Hernando County Salvation Army.

 The programs below are all offered by the Mid Florida Community Services, Inc. , which can be reached at (352) 796-1425.